Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 of the teams that play on these fields?

 At work I might get by with being a mediocre programmer.
-But it's possible that theres more satisfaction to be had when being good, thereby gaining respect and getting the feeling of being a valued member of the team.
+But it's possible that there's more satisfaction to be had when being good, thereby gaining respect and getting the feeling of being a valued member of the team.

 In personal life, what counts is our relationships.
 The love and time we